kuri65536/GenieExamples/gnome-wiki/XmlSample.md

 ## XML Text Writer example
-This example shows how to use xmlTextWriter from libxml2 in Vala.
+This example shows how to use xmlTextWriter from libxml2 in Genie.

 NOTE: Vala 0.8 required for this example.

 ```genie
 // vala-test:examples/libxml2-writer.vala